Ohio County Schools work on ways to improve safety protocols saying students are their number one priority

 This comes following the January 4th incident at Warwood Elementary when a 6-year-old boy went past the school’s office to the front doors and walked halfway up Cherry Hill until a stranger picked up the child and called the police.

-Dr. Miller says safety of the students is a number one priority.
+Dr. Miller says the safety of the students is a number one priority.

 As with any safety policy we’re constantly trying to get better at what we’re doing so that we’ll continue to refine what we have in place now and just be able to have a better tracking in place for our kids.
 Our staff does a great job of taking care of our kids, but we can always do better and we can continue to work through the procedures to make sure that our schools are as safe as they possibly can be.Dr.
 Kim Miller, Ohio County Schools, Superintendent